Education + Careers

 BEWARE: Some disreputable agencies may try to convince you that you need an expensive photo portfolio to become an extra.
 This is false.

-For a list of talent agencies who deal primarily with background casting click here.
+List of talent agencies who deal primarily with background casting.

 For information about employment standards of "Young People in Entertainment", visit this Employment Standards web site: